 Below, we’ll take a look at the main advantages of adopting cloud technology, as well as four key considerations your business should take.

 What are the benefits of using cloud technology?

 Many industry reports have identified security as the biggest concern by buyers when adopting cloud services, but that does not mean that the cloud = insecure.
 If you approach it right and plan to build in security from the outset, there are many compelling reasons why adopting a cloud-first strategy can enhance and mature your cyber security posture.

 - Cloud environments can provide a much more secure way of doing business by standardising, removing complexity, making security practices (such as patching) more seamless, and ensuring security is built into applications and services from the outset.

 - A wide variety of security tools and architectural blueprints are available that will allow complex, legacy, involved manual security practices to be done away with.

 - Keeping up to date with threats, vulnerabilities and removing diverse systems can be much easier within the cloud.

 - Get your security team involved in the process from day one.
 Involvement should not be an afterthought but should start during the planning stage and be present throughout the application life cycle.

 - Educate your staff and business on how to safely use, develop, manage, monitor and service the cloud.
 Ensure a cloud management solution is in place to monitor usage, deployment, data and security.
-Ensure your engineering teams, SOC and incident response capabilities are training and prepared.
+Ensure your engineering teams, SOC and incident response capabilities are trained and prepared.

 - Understand that security in the public cloud is a shared responsibility.
 Your teams will need to engage with the providers and any 3rd parties to both understand the areas of responsibility but also to work together effectively during any incidents or investigations.